sdercolin/vlabeler/README.md

   ![](readme/lab.gif)

 ## Get started
-1. Click `Create project`
+1. Click `New project..`
 2. Select a folder containing your sample files
 3. If you don't want to save vLabeler files (project file, processed wav files etc.) in the sample folder, change the `Working directory`
 4. Change `Project name` if you would like
 5. Select a labeler (e.g. UTAU oto labeler if you are editign UTAU oto)
-6. Select a label file template and its encoding (e.g. the existing oto file), or leave it blank to use the default template (not recommended)
+6. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
+7. If you don't have a template file, select a template generator along with input file which it requires
-7. Click `OK` and start editing
+8. Click `OK` and start editing
-8. Click `Export` in the menu to get the edited label file
+9. Click `Export` in the menu to get the edited label file

 ## Available keyboard/mouse actions
 Note that following `Ctrl` means `Command` if you are using macOS.